cakihorse/cakihorse/README.md

 - 👋 Hi, I’m @cakihorse
 - 👀 I’m interested in JAVA
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java; html and javascript (a litle bit)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : no where

 <!---
 cakihorse/cakihorse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.